Universal Credit FAQs for Landlords

 UC is for people of working age who are on low incomes or unemployed.
 UC encourages people to work and reduce unemployment.
 UC replaces benefits covering unemployment, child benefits, working tax credits and housing benefits.

 Landlords can encourage their tenants to make an online application for Universal Credit (UC) as soon as they have signed the tenancy agreement.
-Any delay in applying will delay payment and could lead to rent arrears.
+Any delay in applying will delay payment and could lead to rent arrear

 Landlords should provide the tenant with a signed assured shorthold tenancy agreement (AST).
 You should also write a letter to confirm the following details: name of the tenant; address of the property, date moved in, how much the rent is.